Open list: More open variants

-Candidates #1, #7 and #4 have each achieved 25% of the quota (250 preference votes or more).
+Candidates No. 1, 7, and 4 have each achieved 25% of the quota (250 preference votes or more).
 They get the first three of the five seats the party has won.
-The other two seats will be taken by #2 and #3, the two highest remaining positions on the party list.
-This means that #5 is not elected even though being the fifth on the list and having more preference votes than #2.
+The other two seats will be taken by No. 2 and 3, the two highest remaining positions on the party list.
+This means that No. 5 is not elected even though being the fifth on the list and having more preference votes than No. 2.
 In practice, with such a strict threshold, only very few candidates succeed to precede on their lists as the required number of votes is huge.
 Where the threshold is lower (e.g. in Czech parliamentary elections, 5% of the total party vote is the required minimum), results defying the original list order are much more common.
 Parties usually allow candidates to ask for preference votes, but without campaigning negatively against other candidates on the list.
 In some countries individual political parties can choose if their list is open or closed.